How-to-Fix-a-Starting-System-Fault

 A: Yes, you can test a starter without removing it.
 To do it, you’ll need a voltmeter and an ammeter.
 First, disconnect the negative cable from the battery.

-However, if both readings are low, then the problem may be with the battery or another component in the starting system.
+However, if both readings are low, the problem may be with the battery or another component in the starting system.

 Q: How often should you change your starter?